-The Board of Directors drew on the review work done by the Audit Committee and its monitoring of progress in the asset disposal plan.
-Following the initiation of safeguard proceedings at parent company level, the Board also took into account the work done by the Governance and Social Responsibility Committee, which has been tasked with ensuring that Board decisions taken with respect to the ad hoc arrangements put in place protect the interests of minority shareholders and are in Casino's corporate interest.
+The Board of Directors drew on the review work done by the Audit Committee and its monitoring of progress in the asset disposal and deleveraging plans.
+In the context of safeguard proceedings at parent company level, the Board also took into account where necessary the work of the Governance and Social Responsibility Committee, which has been tasked with ensuring that Board decisions taken with respect to the ad hoc arrangements put in place protect the interests of minority shareholders and are in Casino's corporate interest.

-The Board of Directors and its Committees drew on reports and analyses prepared by financial and legal experts or investment banks and validated the deleveraging choices and schedule.
+The Board of Directors and its Committees drew on reports and analyses prepared by financial and legal experts or investment banks and validated the deleveraging choices and schedule, the business plan and the updates thereto.